Guidelines for Electronic Dissertations:

 Before creating documents in PDF format, you should have source files as described in the section of Format of Electronic Dissertations.
 Then you may convert each file into PDF format using the following procedures.

-Procedure of Creating Documents to PDF Files (using Microsoft Word 2007 in Windows VISTA)
+Procedure of Creating Documents to PDF Files (using Microsoft Word 2016 in Windows 10)

-2. Click on "Work Desk" Icon on the desktop, select the the item "Microsoft Office 2007 Professional Plus - Word".
-This will startup the Microsoft Word 2007 in the PC.
+2. Click on "Work Desk" Icon on the desktop, select the item "Microsoft Office 2016 Professional Plus - Word".
+This will startup the Microsoft Word 2016 in the PC.

 3. From the File menu, choose "Open" and select your document.

-6. From the File menu, choose "Save As" and select "PDF or XPS".
+5. From the File menu, choose "Save as type" and select "PDF".

 CityU Theses Online